-I'm Tonya G., the breeder behind Celtic Clover Hounds located in Utah.
+I'm Tonya G., the breeder behind Celtic Clover Hounds located in Spanish Fork, UT.
 Temperament, health, longevity, and athleticism are the goals of our breeding.
 We are sticking as close to the Irish Wolfhound breed standard as possible including that they are “remarkable in combining power and swiftness… very muscular, strong though gracefully built; movements easy and active.”.

 Why did you start breeding?